 - In a large bowl, whisk together the lime juice, garlic, onion, salt, cumin and 1 tablespoon olive oil.
 Add the corn kernels and toss.

-- Meanwhile, cut the tomato in half through the stem and use a spoon to remove the seeds.
-Cut the tomato into ½-inch pieces and add to the bowl.
+- Cut the tomato in half through the stem and use a spoon to remove the seeds.
+Dice the tomato into ¼-inch pieces and add to the bowl.

-- Let the salsa sit at room temperature for at least thirty minutes (or in the refrigerator overnight) before serving to allow the flavors to meld.
-Serve with corn chips or as a condiment to grilled chicken, fish or steak.Copyright © 2018 Lidey Heuck, All rights reserved.
+- Let the salsa sit at room temperature for at least thirty minutes (or in the refrigerator overnight) before serving, to allow the flavors to meld.
+Transfer to a serving bowl, using a slotted spoon to leave behind excess liquid if desired, and serve with corn chips or as a condiment to grilled chicken, fish or steak.Copyright © 2018 Lidey Heuck, All rights reserved.